bneuhausz/bneuhausz.github.io/src/content/angular-pwa-tutorial-part-3.md

 draft: false
 ---

-# Angular PWA tutorial part 3 - Sending push notifications
+# Angular PWA tutorial part 3 - Node backend for sending push notifications

 Sending push notifications is a bit more complex than what we've dealt with before in this series and it requires a separate backend to provide security and reliability.
 In part 3 of this series, we will set up a very simple backend using Node.js and Express that will be more than enough for learning purposes.